OtterCodes101/riceathon/README.md

 # Riceathon
 ![A Wayland + EndevourOS Customization](assets/unix-porn.png)
-## Customize a Linux Distro, get programmer socks and a rubber ducky
+## Customize a Linux Distro, get programmer socks!
 *A upcoming Hack Club YSWS where you can rice your Linux desktop and submit your dotfiles to get free programmer socks*

 Dual Boot a [Linux Distro](https://en.wikipedia.org/wiki/Linux_distribution) on your Computer or Laptop, spend some time spicing it up with customizations and recieve some cool swag to match your desktop.